cyberark/conjur/design/authenticators/authn_gce/authn_gce_solution_design.md

 * **mandatory-claims**: `iss, exp, iat` #the list of the mandatory claims to validate in the JWT token.
 * **iss**: `https://accounts.google.com` #the issuer claim we should validate in the JWT token

-### GCP Resource Restrictions
+### GCE Resource Restrictions
-To authenticate with Conjur, GCP-specific fields will need to be provided in the host annotations of the Conjur host identity with the following options:
+To authenticate with Conjur, GCE-specific fields will need to be provided in the host annotations of the Conjur host identity with the following options:

 * **project-id** - A customizable unique identifier of the Google Cloud Platform project.